Bank Fishing for Kokanee: How To Catch Kokanee From the Shore

 Most people think of kokanee fishing as expensive.
 They see the guys in the boat pulling in these delicious sport fish, and they want part of the action.
 This article looks at how people are able to catch kokanee from shore, their methods, and their tackle.

 Everybody wants to catch a kokanee, not only because of the high-quality, delicious fish, but also because it is a very fun fish to catch.
 They put up a fight, and its often a change from the trout, bass, and panfish that many fishers are used to.
 Kokanee fishermen generally spend quite a bit to get outfitted, and most fishing is done from a boat.
-But we’re here to tell you that its possible to catch a kokanee from the shore.
+But we’re here to tell you that, while its not easy, its possible to catch a kokanee from the shore.

 There are a lot of people kept out of the kokanee fishing because they don’t have a boat, and want to know if they can catch Kokanee without one.
 It’s hard, but possible.
 I have caught kokanee from shore before and I know other people who have as well, and we’re going to lay out how.